Markyjay/RotharRogues/README.md

 - Hugh Shepard the creater of the group rothar rogues who contributed some of the content.

 - Patricia Young my mother who has been encouraging and patient with me throughout the project.

+- Slack members and the code institute tutoring service was also helpful throughout the project.